This post was originally published in 2021

-This guide took about 6 months to write and I’m beyond excited to finally share it with you.
+It’s taken me about 6 months to try these ice cream shops, and I’m delighted to finally share them with you.

 If you’re not from LA, let me enlighten you with the most beloved ice cream places: